fedorkobak/knowledge/infrastructure/clouds/providers.md

 - **Kubernetes online endpoints:** Users manage the k8s cluster which provides the necessary infrastructure.
 - **Managed online endpoints:** Azure Machine Learning manages all the underlying infrastructure.
 This is a standard approach for machine learning engineers.

+### Azure AI Foundry

+In Azure AI Foundry, you must create a **hub**: is a workspace that organises and connects all the resources, tools, and services you use to build AI solutions.
+Within the hub, you can define **projects**, which provide more specific access to model and agents development.

 ## GCP